apeskinian/p4_watch-o-tron/README.md

     | :---: | :---: | :---: |
     | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_mobile_placeholder.png "watch-o-tron add watch placeholder mobile") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_tablet_placeholder.png "watch-o-tron add watch placeholder tablet") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_desktop_placeholder.png "watch-o-tron add watch placeholder desktop") |

-    When you have confirmed the details are correct the watch is added to the chosen list and you are redirected to that list.
-If you notice a mistake you can click on edit to return to the input form where you can make changes.
-Also if you decide that you no longer wish to add this watch at the confirmation stage you can click on cancel to return to the list you were previsouly viewing.
+    When you have confirmed the details are correct, the watch is added to the chosen list, and you are redirected to that list.
+If you notice a mistake, you can click on edit to return to the input form where you can make changes.
+Also, if you decide that you no longer wish to add this watch at the confirmation stage, you can click on cancel to return to the list you were previously viewing.

 - ### Watch Action Buttons

-    Each watch has it's own action buttons which allow the user to manage each watch individually.
-To access these buttons they simply click anywhere on the watch they wish to update.
+    Each watch has its own action buttons which allow the user to manage each watch individually.
+To access these buttons, they simply click anywhere on the watch they wish to update.
 There are two default action buttons which are 'Edit' and 'Delete'.
-If the watch is located in the **Wish List** then there is an extra action button labelled 'Purchased' that they can use to quickly move the watch to the Collection without going into the edit function.
+If the watch is located in the **Wish List**, then there is an extra action button labelled 'Purchased' that they can use to quickly move the watch to the Collection without going into the edit function.

     | Standard action buttons mobile | Standard action buttons tablet | Standard action buttons desktop |
     | :---: | :---: | :---: |